michnmi/CICD/ansible/README.md

 # CICD - ansible

 ## Purpose
 Here you have all the code for the project.
-This is WIP

 ## Pre-requisites
 ### AWS account